Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 Kirk had discovered, to his private delight, that his sense of humour aligned wonderfully with Admiral Knight’s.
 The elderly Human had a full-bore laugh that only the driest, most deadpan jokes could expose.

-Every species got an ambassadorial suite aboard the *Rich Plains,* and the Dominion had… well… they’d done their best to accomodate a human’s needs.
+Every species got an ambassadorial suite aboard the *Rich Plains,* and the Dominion had... well... they’d done their best to accomodate a human’s needs.
 Apparently none of the hospitality specialists on board knew much about what humans actually wanted and needed, beyond having heard somewhere that *Homo Sapiens* had a much larger caloric intake requirement than most other sophonts.

-The spread of comestibles on the table was… alarming.
+The spread of comestibles on the table was... alarming.
 But Knight hadn’t commented, he’d simply sat down with a satisfied sigh and started exploring the assorted alien delicacies in front of him.
 The caterers had even laid on meat, a clear sign of accommodation.

 "...What on Earth is this?" he asked, lifting a fork with a heart-shaped slice of thin, orange flesh draped over it.

-"That is… probably Dizi Rat," Kirk decided.
+"That is... probably Dizi Rat," Kirk decided.

 "...Rat."
 Knight considered it, sniffed it dubiously, then shrugged and draped the meat on the small cooking plate provided.
 "Should I be insulted?"

 "I suspect not.
 It is driven by benign racism, fundamentally.
-Allegedly one of the earlier Humans to escape his Corti abductors settled on Dizi Rats as a protein source and… well, made quite a mess."
+Allegedly one of the earlier Humans to escape his Corti abductors settled on Dizi Rats as a protein source and... well, made quite a mess."

 "How do they accommodate the Gao?"

 "They don’t.
 The Gao bring their own food."

-"Hmm… is there anything here you can eat?
+"Hmm... is there anything here you can eat?
 Don’t misunderstand me, I’m grateful they didn’t thoughtfully provide me with any well-decomposed Zrrks, but..."

 Kirk snorted a laugh."The Cqcq salad looks rather nice..."